High Density GameServers

 Info

-To watch for Allocation events, there is the initialGameServer.status.state
+To watch for Allocation events, there is the initialGameServer.status.state change from Ready to Allocated,

-but it is also useful to know that the value of GameServer.metadata.annotations["agones.dev/last-allocated"]
+but it is also useful to know that the value of GameServer.metadata.annotations["agones.dev/last-allocated"] will

 change as it is set by Agones with each allocation with the current timestamp, regardless of if there